Ludington State Park

 Transition areas and major sections will be done in order (to track teams for safety and allow volunteers to work multiple areas).
 All transition areas will be mandatory.
 If you are running behind, you should be able to get to all of these TAs.

-- Orienteering/Trekking: 16-22 miles.
-Three large sections.
+- Orienteering/Trekking: 15 miles.
+Two large sections.
 Great navigation.
 Expect a variety of terrain, from hardwood forest to lakeside swamp to Lake Michigan dunes; from epic ridge climbs and descents to fast-moving woods.
 Distances between CPs will vary from 250 meters to over a mile.
 Mostly intermediate-level difficulty with a few advanced and beginner checkpoints.
 A combination of very definable checkpoints and more subtle placements to test your ability to process many types of information (contour shape, elevation, vegetation types, man-made features, distance, direction, water features, etc.).
-Very little to no loose sand.
+Very little loose sand.

-- Paddling: 7-8 miles.
+- Paddling: 6 miles.
 Beautiful river paddling.
-Rental kayaks will likely be 10-footers and tandems; rental canoes are expected to be aluminum 16-footers.
+Rental kayaks will likely be 10-foot solos; rental canoes are expected to be aluminum 16-footers.
 All rentals come with PFD and paddle(s).
 You MAY provide and stage your own boat.
-Three-person teams should put their third person in the middle of the canoe (seat cushion and life vest provided) or email me about the availability of a solo kayak rental (priority will go to solo racers).
+Three-person teams should put their third person in the middle of the canoe (seat cushion and life vest provided) or email me about the availability of a solo kayak rental.

 See the Register page for entry fees.
 See the bottom of the Register page for information on registration changes, transfers and our refund policy.